kpreddy26/CHE212_Innovation/README.md

 $$Q_{\text{fin}} = \sqrt{hPkA_c} \,\theta_b \tanh(mL)$$

----

 ## Key Results
 * **Fin Efficiency ($\eta_f$):** $\approx 83\%$ for both solid and PCM configurations (independent of filling since it relies on outer geometry and $h$).
 * **Fin Effectiveness ($\epsilon_f$):** $\approx 60$ for both models, demonstrating a massive enhancement over an un-finned base plane.
 * **Steady-State Base Temperatures ($T_1$):** Solid fin stabilized at $80.7^{\circ}\text{C}$ vs. the wax-filled fin stabilizing at a higher $88.5^{\circ}\text{C}$ due to the higher internal thermal resistance of the core.
 * **Latent Heat Transition Block:** The wax-filled fin exhibited a prominent thermal plateau in the $50\text{--}55^{\circ}\text{C}$ range, reflecting latent heat absorption during melting and resulting in a $\sim 13\%$ longer total cooling window.
+* **Superior Thermal Regulation:** While the solid fin experienced sharp heating and cooling spikes, the wax core successfully acted as a heat regulation buffer.
+It suppressed rapid temperature fluctuations by storing and releasing thermal energy during phase transitions.

 ## Conclusion
 The study validates that embedding a Phase Change Material (PCM) inside extended surfaces does not enhance steady-state heat dissipation rates, but instead acts as a powerful distributed thermal buffer.
-The localized latent energy release suppresses rapid temperature fluctuations and enforces thermal regulation, proving highly valuable for transient load setups such as electronics cooling and battery thermal management.
+The localized latent energy release of the wax suppresses rapid temperature fluctuations and enforces excellent thermal regulation.
+This specialized characteristic makes PCM-integrated fins highly valuable for transient load setups such as electronics cooling, thermal energy storage, and battery thermal management systems.